racoles/NSLSII-CHX-data-acquisition/README.md

 param linestyles=None: custom linestyles.<br/>

 ### display_image_in_actual_size <a name="display_image_in_actual_size"></a>
-Display CHX eiger image in full size.
-Will save the plot as a TIFF.<br/>
+Display CHX Eiger image in full size and save the image as a TIFF with dual pixel and mm axis.<br/>

 `def display_image_in_actual_size(im, uid, clim, cmap='gist_stern')`